Blair Drummond: History

+In 1830 the remains of a Bronze Age wooden wagon wheel were discovered in Blair Drummond, dating from 1260-810 BC.
+This is the oldest preserved wheel from Scotland.

-Four gold Iron Age torcs, known as the Stirling torcs, were found in Blair Drummond in 2009 and are now in the Museum of Scotland.
+Four gold Iron Age torcs, known as the Stirling torcs, were found in Blair Drummond in 2009, dating from 300-100 BC.
+They are now held in the Museum of Scotland.

 Facilities

 Blair Drummond has a local authority primary school - Kincardine in Mentieth Primary School, a Church of Scotland church, and a community hall which was rebuilt in 2005.
 Blair Drummond is also the location of the Blair Drummond Safari Park, and a caravan park housed in the old walled garden of Blair Drummond House.

 The Community

 Many of the residents of Blair Drummond are farmers, although others commute to Stirling, Edinburgh and Glasgow.
 Blair Drummond is in the Stirling council area, although in the past it was part of Perthshire.
 Other communities bordering Blair Drummond are Gargunnock, Thornhill, Deanston, Doune and Dunblane.
 A community council covers both Thornhill and Blair Drummond, and the 2001 census for the area covered by the Thornhill and Blairdrummond Community Council put the population for the areas at 1,109.